M320-Dev/Inventory-System/README.md

 Event-driven item, slot, and inventory framework with interactive UI support for Unity.

+Built to be extended via inheritance and composition for custom item, slot, and inventory behaviors.

 ---

 ## Features

 ### Item

-- Create custom item types
+- Create custom `Item<TItemSO>` types
-- Create custom itemSO types
+- Create custom `ItemSO<TItem>` definition types

 ---